-These mistakes usually lead to financial stress and problems which don’t solve for an entire life.
-Therefore by avoiding all these mistakes you should become financially smart.
+These mistakes usually lead to financial stress and problems that don’t solve for an entire life.
+Therefore by avoiding all these mistakes, you should become financially smart.

 What is the best free money management app?

-Money management apps fall in different categories like budgeting apps, android apps, desktop apps, expense tracker etc. Otherwise Mint is the free software for budgeting available in both android and iOS apps.
+Money management apps fall into different categories like budgeting apps, android apps, desktop apps, expense trackers, etc. Otherwise Mint is the free software for budgeting available in both Android and iOS apps.

 This rule is tempting to stop yourself from impulse purchases or instant gratification.
-In this rule what you do is make a list of all the items you want to purchase that are not your compulsory or need.
+In this rule what you do is make a list of all the items you want to purchase that are not compulsory or needed.
 After that, put the list aside for 30 days.

-After 30 days review your list to see whether you still need those items still or not.
-Usually you don’t have that importance for the items which were 30 days before.
+After 30 days review your list to see whether you still need those items or not.
+Usually, you don’t have that importance for the items which were 30 days before.
 And it also helps you to get enough time to search for the best deal on an expensive item.

-This way by stopping yourself for 30 days you can save money and stop yourself from buying non essentials or get a discount.
+This way by stopping yourself for 30 days you can save money and stop yourself from buying nonessentials or getting a discount.

 What makes a good money manager?

 Multiple skills and knowledge about different money aspects and factors make you a good money manager.
 And if you want to become not a good one but excellent in money management then you should include these qualities.